 - “Supporting Evidence Library” – the plan acknowledges the impact of the Covid-19 pandemic and the intention is for the collected evidence, to be used by local organisations in their funding applications, to help attract much needed investment into the town.
 The “Supporting Evidence Library” is publicly available online and has already been used in 2 successful funding bids for significant town centre projects.

-Place Plans were recently introduced by Welsh Government, as a way of encouraging greater community engagement in local planning decision making.
+Place Plans were recently introduced by Welsh Government, as a way of encouraging greater community buy cheap xanax from India engagement in local planning decision making.
 The Newtown & Llanllwchaiarn Place Plan will be the first one of its kind in the Powys planning authority area.

 Town Councillor, Richard Edwards is the project lead: “A lesson from history shows that we have always been good at reinventing Newtown, be it with the first Newtown established in 13th Century, the coming of the canal and flannel and textile industry, the regeneration starting in the 1970s, and more recently with the new by-pass.
 Now it is necessary to do so again, looking to the trends of the 21st century.
 With this Plan we have built up policies, projects and an evidence base that can be used by local government, private businesses, organisations and individuals to plan projects and seek inward investment for Newtown.
 Of course it won’t solve every problem, but it does suggest a way forward helping us to create a town where people want to live, work and visit.”